yeehaa123/elab/CHAT/lab.md

 possible private partners for future research.

-## How this research relates to the ‘opportunities for the humanities’ in the White Paper:

-Core technology identified in section 2 of the white paper:
+## How this research contributes to one or more of the core technologies in section 1 of the white paper

-- visualization

-visualization and machine learning: within the OverLab, students and researchers collaborate to learn and experiment with data visualization, grappling with large open data sets provided by e.g. Europeana.
+*visualization and machine learning*: within the lab, students and researchers collaborate to learn and experiment with data visualization, grappling with large open data sets provided by e.g. Europeana.
-The OverLab thus not only allows for experimentation, but also learning-by-doing collaboratively; digital interfaces are developed that are discovery oriented.
-The offline OverLab is complemented by an online platform (codingthehumanities) (weyeser text) (Question: is this too much overlap with the visualization interface proposal?)
+The embedded research lab thus not only allows for experimentation, but also learning-by-doing collaboratively; digital interfaces are developed that are discovery oriented.
+The offline lab is complemented by an online platform ([Coding the Humanities](http://codingthehumanities.com/)) (weyeser text) (Question: is this too much overlap with the visualization interface proposal?)

 ## How does this research build on relevant state-of-the-art research